George Cross: Recipients

-Since its inception in 1940, the GC has been awarded 416 times: 401 to men, 12 to women, and three times collectively, to the Island of Malta, the Royal Ulster Constabulary (RUC) and the National Health Service.
-About half the recipients have been civilians.
-There have been 165 original awards including those to Malta, the RUC and the NHS, including 106 made before 1947.
+Since its inception in 1940, the GC has been awarded 416 times: 401 to men, 12 to women, and three times collectively.
+There have been 165 original awards including the three collective awards, including 106 made before 1947.
+About 30% of the 162 original awards to individuals have been to civilians.
 There have been 251 exchange awards, 112 to Empire Gallantry Medal recipients, 69 to Albert Medal recipients and 70 to Edward Medal recipients.
 Of the 162 individuals who received original awards, 86 have been posthumous.
 In addition, there were five posthumous recipients of the Empire Gallantry Medal whose awards in four cases were gazetted after the start of the Second World War and whose awards were also exchanged for the GC.
 All the other exchange recipients were living as of the date of the decisions for the exchanges.
+Dominic Troulan represented recipients at the 2023 Coronation.

 Collective awards

-The George Cross has been awarded to the island of Malta, the Royal Ulster Constabulary (RUC), and the National Health Service (NHS) of the United Kingdom.
+The three collective awards have been to the Island of Malta, the Royal Ulster Constabulary (RUC) and the National Health Service of the United Kingdom (NHS).